Wednesday, 28 October 2015

 After another 3 hours in the bus we arrived at Lake Mburo National Park which is about 120 km south west of Kampala.
 It was amazing.
 We saw monkeys, zebra, giraffes, warthogs, buffalo and antelopes.
 Gabriel told us that if the weather hadn't been so dry recently we might also have seen elephants and lions, however they have moved to the swamps which are further away from the roads.
 But I'm really happy with what we saw; I was so excited to see all those animals, especially zebras and giraffes.

 We then went on a boat trip on Lake Mburo which was a very special experience; we saw beautiful kingfishers and big fish eagles but the highlight had to be the hippopotami.
 Their big heads would suddenly appear above the water and look around before slowly sinking down again.
-We were really close to them: their were several big groups.
+We were really close to them: there were several big groups.

 For the last part of our visit to the national park, a park ranger joined our bus and gave us some information about the wildlife that we passed.
 For example she told us that the white spotted bushback (deer) is an endangered species.
 She pointed out topies and said that they are the fastest antelopes.
 And the big deer that we saw are called waterbacks who are good swimmers